pallets-eco/flask-session/docs/index.rst

-                              using the ``SQLALCHEMY_DATABASE_URI`` parameter ``SESSION_SQLALCHEMY_TABLE``  The name of the SQL table you want to use, default "sessions"
+                              using the ``SQLALCHEMY_DATABASE_URI`` parameter ``SESSION_SQLALCHEMY_TABLE``  The name of the SQL table you want to use, default "sessions" ``SESSION_DYNAMODB``          A ``boto3.Session`` instance, default creates an instance with credentials in environment variables
+                              or in the local aws config.
+``SESSION_DYNAMODB_KEY_ID``   The AWS key id for connecting to Dynamo.
+Uses environment
+                              variable or local config if not set.
+``SESSION_DYNAMODB_SECRET``   The AWS secret access key for connecting to Dynamo.
+Uses
+                              environment variable or local config if not set.
+``SESSION_DYNAMODB_REGION``   The region where the dynamodb table is located.
+Uses
+                              environment variable or the local config if not set.
+``SESSION_DYNAMODB_TABLE``    The name of the table in DyanmoDB to store session
+                              data.
+Default is "sessions".
 ============================= ==============================================

 Basically you only need to configure ``SESSION_TYPE``.